AmolKumarGupta/Contact-Manager/README.md

 With this project, beginners will gain an understanding of how to use these technologies to create functional applications that can efficiently manage data.

 ## Technology
+1. Vite
-1. React
+2. React
-2. Firestore
+3. Firestore
-3. Material UI
+4. Material UI

 ## Snapshot
 <p align="center">